luke-ded/MP4-Merge/README.md

 # MP4 Merge
 This application merges/concatenates a folder full of MP4 files into one singular mp4 file.
-This app is meant to be used on a folder of videos from a dashcam.
+This app is intended to be used on a folder of videos from a dashcam, but may also be used in other applications where the videos' sources are identical.
 This application has versions for Windows, MacOS, and Linux.

 ![Application Screenshot](images/app.png)